Long code vs short code which to use?

 Learn more about carrier violations and how to avoid them during SMS text message marketing.

-Cost is the biggest difference when comparing long codes vs short codes.
+Cost is a big difference when comparing long codes vs short codes.

 A long code typically cost $1-2 per-month

 Long codes are considerably more affordable.
-Rending a long code typically costs $1-2 per-month.
+Renting a long code typically costs $1-2 per-month.
 Even with 10DLC registration fees, the cost is still substantially less than the cost of a short code.

 Short codes can be much more expensive than long codes.
 The cost of a short code, for example, can begin at $500 per month in addition to any set-up fees.